French language: United States

 French language spread in the United States.
 Counties marked in lighter pink are those where 6–12% of the population speaks French at home; medium pink, 12–18%; darker pink, over 18%.
 French-based creole languages are not included.

 According to the United States Census Bureau (2011), French is the fourth most spoken language in the United States after English, Spanish, and Chinese, when all forms of French are considered together and all dialects of Chinese are similarly combined.
-French is the second-most spoken language (after English) in the states of Maine and New Hampshire.
+French is the second-most spoken language (after English) in the states of Maine and Vermont.
 In Louisiana, it is tied with Spanish for second-most spoken if Louisiana French and all creoles such as Haitian are included.
 French is the third most spoken language (after English and Spanish) in the states of Connecticut, Rhode Island, and New Hampshire.
 Louisiana is home to many distinct French dialects, collectively known as Louisiana French.
 New England French, essentially a variant of Canadian French, is spoken in parts of New England.
 Missouri French was historically spoken in Missouri and Illinois (formerly known as Upper Louisiana), but is nearly extinct today.
 French also survived in isolated pockets along the Gulf Coast of what was previously French Lower Louisiana, such as Mon Louis Island, Alabama and DeLisle, Mississippi (the latter only being discovered by linguists in the 1990s) but these varieties are severely endangered or presumed extinct.
+In 2024–2025, Louisiana has around 4,300 pupils enrolled in 32 French immersion schools, and nearly 22,800 learners of French as a foreign language.